kanaverse/kana/CONTRIBUTING.md

 A few general guidelines that cover both:

 - Search for existing Issues and PRs before creating your own.
-- We try to but resolve bugs as soon as possible.
+- We try to resolve bugs as soon as possible.
 Since web applications have many degrees of freedom, it often helps if you can outline the steps to reproduce the issue.
 Screenshots of errors messages in the [browser console](https://developer.chrome.com/docs/devtools/open/) help narrow down the issue.